moritan777/trace-recall-engine/README.md

 If this project encourages someone to ask better questions about conversational memory,

 then it has already achieved one of its goals.

+---

+## About this project

+Trace Recall Engine began as an attempt to improve the memory system of an AI companion project called AIKanojyo.

+Along the way, the research gradually shifted.

+The central question was no longer:

+"How should conversations be stored?"

+Instead, it became:

+"How should past experiences become part of a new conversation?"

+This repository documents that ongoing exploration.